Benzodiazepine Addiction and Abuse

 - Dry mouth

 If you’ve experienced any of these symptoms, you should seek help right away.
-Benzodiazepines such as Xanax are one of the most commonly abused prescription medications besides opiates.
+Benzodiazepines such as Xanax and Ativan are some of the most commonly abused prescription medications besides opiates.
 These drugs are dangerous, especially when they are abused in social environments and mixed with other drugs.
 Continuing to feed your drug addiction and ignore these early symptoms will only make things worse and lead to more severe effects.
 While you might think that the effects of benzos are nothing to worry about right now, you must understand that you’re putting yourself and others in danger.
 For example, in 2012 a Kentucky man was parked on the side of the road when he was hit and killed by a man under the influence of Xanax.
 Stories like this are easy to find, and sadly happen much too often.
 Other unfortunate stories of benzodiazepine abuse include theft, broken of relationships, and even death in some cases.
 Benzodiazepines like Xanax can have highly addictive, and dangerous side effects.
 The most common side effects of benzodiazepine abuse are:

 Side Effects of Benzodiazepines